Birthday (Katy Perry song): Reception

 Christina Garibaldi of MTV News wrote that Perry "continues to top herself" with the video and billed the video's "approach" as "creative, fun and pretty hysterical".
 Salon's Daniel D'Addario was critical of character Yosef Shulem, denouncing it as a "Jewish stereotype".
 He noted that Perry had already been the center of controversy due to being dressed as a geisha for a 2013 performance of "Unconditionally", and questioned her decision to portray Yosef.
 Writing for Time, Nolan Feeman quipped, "Jewish people aren't costumes" and found the video distracting from the song.
 Ariana Bacle from Entertainment Weekly dubbed the character "anti-Semitic" and suggested that Perry should stop impersonating members of other cultures.
 For Consequence of Sound, Chris Coplan called the visual "incredible" and described it as a "less grating and tiresome" version of The Master of Disguise.
 Complex writer Zach Frydenlund positively remarked that the video "deliver[ed]" and regarded the Goldie character look as "quite nice".

-Live performance
+Live performances

 "Birthday" was performed as the first encore at the Prismatic World Tour, Perry's third concert tour.
 The performance of the song at the Newcastle upon Tyne date was broadcast live during the 2014 Billboard Music Awards.
+On May 25, 2014, Perry performed the song at BBC Radio 1's Big Weekend in Glasgow.